spray/spray/docs/documentation/spray-testkit/index.rst

 - :ref:`spray-httpx` (with 'provided' scope)
 - :ref:`spray-routing` (with 'provided' scope)
 - :ref:`spray-util`
-- akka-actor 2.2.x (with 'provided' scope, i.e. you need to pull it in yourself)
+- akka-actor 2.2.0 **RC1** (with 'provided' scope, i.e. you need to pull it in yourself).
+Note, that Akka 2.2.0 final is **not supported** because of binary incompatibilities between RC1 and the final version.
+  Please use a recent one of the :ref:`nightly-builds` with Akka 2.2.0 final.
-- akka-testkit 2.2.x (with 'provided' scope, i.e. you need to pull it in yourself)
+- akka-testkit 2.2.0 **RC1** (with 'provided' scope, i.e. you need to pull it in yourself)
 - scalatest_ (with 'provided' scope, for the ``ScalatestRouteTest``)
 - specs2_ (with 'provided' scope, for the ``Specs2RouteTest``)